 A key area of concern is for workers finding drugs during a solo night-shift.
 Their options are to dispose of it themselves, without witnesses, or to wait until colleagues arrive in the morning.
+Sample Drugs Policy - High Tolerance: v8.2 ©KFx 2016

 However, the law requires that destruction takes place as soon as reasonably practical, and the law does not require a witness to be present.